 SQL LIKE Operator Examples

-Let’s go over some example to give you an appreciate of LIKE simplicity and power.
+Let’s go over some examples to give you an appreciation of LIKE simplicity and power.
 Consider the WHERE clause:

 WHERE FirstName LIKE ‘R%’

 You may be wondering what is so special about that search as you could just as easily as written